dexuby/eldenring-save-manager/README.md

 # Elden Ring Save Manager

-An easy-to-use save manager for action role-playing game 'Elden Ring' developed by FromSoftware and published by Bandai Namco.
+An easy-to-use save manager for the action role-playing game 'Elden Ring' developed by FromSoftware and published by Bandai Namco.

 ## Features